Userway menu

 It is commonly associated with cirrhosis and hepatitis.
 Other risk factors can include a history of alcohol use.

-Chemoembolization is a palliative treatment for tumors found in the liver.
-This can be a tumor that started in the liver (primary liver cancer or hepatoma) or a liver tumor that has metastasized (spread) from another area of the body.
-Chemoembolization can be used alone or in addition to chemotherapy, radiation therapy or radiofrequency ablation.
+TACE can be used for tumors that originate in the liver (primary liver cancer) or for tumors that have spread (metastasized) from another part of the body.
+It can be used alone or combined with other treatments like chemotherapy, radiation therapy, or radiofrequency ablation.

 Dr. Navid Eghbalieh, the interventional radiologist who performs TACE at SCMSC in Los Angeles